gtonkinhill/panaroo/docs/gettingstarted/params.md

 panaroo -i *.gff -o ./results/ --clean-mode strict -a core --aligner clustal --core_threshold 0.98 -t 10
 ```

+You can also output unaligned gene sequences by specifying `--aligner none`.
+Additionally, user @revinci has provided a separate script for generating alignments after running Panaroo, which is described [here](https://github.com/gtonkinhill/panaroo/issues/306).

 #### Cluster Thresholds

 The Panaroo algorithm initially performs a conservative clustering step before collapsing genes into possible families.
 It is usually best to use the dafault parameters for this initial clustering stage.